“She’s just looking for attention.”

 For example: Last week, I argued with an Ivy League student about whether a handful of pistachios and a cup of tea counted as breakfast.
 Another time, a younger patient accused her parents of trying to make her fat so that they could sell her away.
 These are otherwise intelligent, high-achieving individuals.
 Their irritability and distorted thinking isn’t them—it’s their disorder.

 4. Eating disorders can affect anyone.

 There’s this stereotype that only rich white girls get eating disorders.
 That’s ridiculous.
 Eating disorders don’t discriminate based on background or income or race or nationality.
-And while they are more prevalent in girls, people of ANY gender can develop an eating disorder.
+And while they are more prevalent in girls than in boys, people of ANY gender can develop an eating disorder.
+According to one study, transgender college students are five times more likely to have an ED than their cis peers.
 As I already mentioned, many people with eating disorders are smart and ambitious.
 My colleague talks more about the effects of this single narrative surrounding eating disorders here.

 In addition, eating disorders aren’t new.
 The first eating disorder was recorded in the 12th century.
 While mass media can have a powerful effect on people’s body image, eating disorders existed long before MTV or Instagram.
 And while body image often does have a lot to do with eating disorders, that’s not always the case.
 Often, eating disorders are about control and creating order in an otherwise chaotic life.